compulim/web-speech-cognitive-services/README.md

 * Interim results do not return confidence, final result do have confidence
    * We always return `0.5` for interim results
 * Cognitive Services support grammar list but not in JSGF format, more work to be done in this area
-   * Although Google Chrome support setting the grammar list, it seems the grammar list is not used at all
+   * Although Google Chrome support grammar list, it seems the grammar list is not used at all
+* Continuous mode does not work

 # Contributions